-- The machine can be operated with the sawdust collection system only. - The machine can be operated under roof only. - ■The machine can be operated in temperature range from -15^o C to 40^o C only. - The machine operator's position is shown below.
+- The machine can be operated with the sawdust collection system only. - The machine can be operated under roof only. - ■The machine can be operated in temperature range from -15° C to 40° C (5°F to 104°F) only. - The illumination at the operator's position should be at least 300lx1. - The machine operator's position is shown below.